Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 The mini-max nature of GAN training leads to slow convergence, if achieved at all.
 This problem has been exacerbated by numerous works as a byproduct of improving stability or sample quality.
 One such example is that by using very large mini-batches, reducing variance and covering more modes, sample quality can be improved significantly, however, this comes at the cost of slower training \cite{Brock2019LargeScaleGAN}.
 Small-GAN \cite{sinha2020smallgan} combats this by replacing large batches with small batches that approximate the shape of the larger batch using core set sampling \cite{sinha2020smallgan}, significantly improving the mode coverage and sample quality of GANs trained with small batches.

-Strongly regularising the discriminator stabilises training but (notably with spectral normalisation \cite{Miyato2018SpectralNormalizationGenerative}) allows the generator to make small changes and trick the discriminator, making convergence very slow.
+While strong discriminator regularisation stabilises training, it allows the generator to make small changes and trick the discriminator, making convergence very slow.
 Rob-GAN \cite{liu2019robgan}, include an adversarial attack step \cite{madry2019deep} that perturbs real images to trick the discriminator without altering the content inordinately, adapting the GAN objective into a min-max-min problem.
 This provides a weaker regularisation, enforcing small Lipschitz values locally rather than globally.
-This approach has been connected with the follow-the-ridge algorithm \cite{zhong2020improving, wang2020solving}, an optimisation algorithm for solving mini-max problems that adjusts the objective to have a shorter optimisation path and converges to local mini-max points.
+This approach has been connected with the follow-the-ridge algorithm \cite{zhong2020improving, wang2020solving}, an optimisation approach for solving mini-max problems that reduces the optimisation path and converges to local mini-max points.

 Another approach to improve training speed is to design more efficient architectures.
-Generators using depthwise convolutions \cite{chollet2017xception}, which apply separate convolutions to each channel of a tensor reducing the number of operations and hence also the runtime, have been found to have comparable quality to standard convolutions \cite{ngxande2019depthwisegans}.
-Lightweight GANs \cite{liu2021faster} achieve fast training using a number of tricks including small batch sizes, skip-layer excitation modules which provide shortcut gradient flow more efficiently than residual networks, as well as using a self-supervised discriminator forcing good features to be learned.
+Depthwise convolutions \cite{chollet2017xception} apply separate convolutions to each channel of a tensor reducing the number of operations and hence also the runtime, have been found to have comparable quality to standard convolutions \cite{ngxande2019depthwisegans}.
+Lightweight GANs \cite{liu2021faster} achieve fast training using a number of tricks including small batch sizes, skip-layer excitation modules which provide efficient shortcut gradient flow, as well as using a self-supervised discriminator forcing good features to be learned.